rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

 ## Blocks of code {-}

-In the examples above some lines are indented more than others, and you probably already have some idea of how this is interpreted by Python.
+In the examples above, some lines are indented more than others, and you probably already have some idea of how this is interpreted by Python.
 Indentation defines blocks of code.
 Whether each block of code is evaluated when your code runs, is controlled by the `if` and `else` statements.
 The following three rules define individual blocks of code:

 1. All statements in a block of code have the *same indentation*.
 That is, they line up vertically.
 2. A block of code *begins* at the first line of code at a line that is indented more than the one before it.